nodeca/js-yaml/README.md

 - `schema` _(default: `DEFAULT_SCHEMA`)_ - specifies a schema to use.
 - `validate` _(default: true)_ - enables/disables input stream validation
   (unprintable symbols and other YAML requirements).
-If you are sure about input - set false to get some speed boost
+If you are sure about input - set false to get small speed boost
 - `strict` _(default - false)_ makes the loader to throw errors instead of
   warnings.
 - `legacy` _(default: false)_ - makes the loader to expect YAML 1.1 documents if
   such documents have no explicit %YAML directive.
 - `name` _(default: null)_ - string to be used as a file path in error/warning
   messages.
-- `resolve` _(default - true)_ enables/disables resolving of nodes with
+- `resolve` _(default - true)_ enables/disables resolving plain scalars without
-  non-specific `?` tag.
-That are plain scalars without any explicit tag.
-  When false, all plain scalars will loaded as strings (that will inprove loading speed).
+  any explicit tag.
+When false, all plain scalars will loaded as strings (that will improve loading speed).

 ### loadAll (string, iterator [ , options ])